PelionIoT/nanostack-border-router/README.md

 |`ra-router-lifetime`|Defines the router advertisement interval in seconds (default 1024 if left out).|
 |`beacon-protocol-id`|Is used to identify beacons.
 This should not be changed (default 4 if left out).|

-To learn more about 6LoWPAN and the configuration parameters, read the [6LoWPAN overview](https://os.mbed.com/docs/latest/reference/mesh-tech.html).
+To learn more about 6LoWPAN and the configuration parameters, please read the [6LoWPAN overview](https://os.mbed.com/docs/latest/reference/mesh-tech.html).

 See [configs/6lowpan_Atmel_RF.json](configs/6lowpan_Atmel_RF.json) for an example configuration file.